google/WebFundamentals/src/content/en/ilt/pwa/lab-responsive-design.md

 #### Explanation

 To make sure that the text is readable we use a media query when the browser's width becomes 48rem (768 pixels at browser's default font size or 48 times the default font size in the user's browser).
+See  [When to use Em vs Rem](https://webdesign.tutsplus.com/tutorials/comprehensive-guide-when-to-use-em-vs-rem--cms-23984) for a good explanation of why rem is a good choice for relative units.
 When the media query is triggered we change the layout from three columns to one column by changing the `width` of each of the three `div`s to fill the page.

 <div id="5"></div>